 Maps.Me is the Ultimate App

-Maps.Me is an amazing app that allows you to download maps offline that is essential for you on this trek.
+Maps.Me is an amazing app that allows you to download maps offline that is essential for you on this trek or any hike in Peru for that matter.
 It shows every trail, shows were all the collectivos pick up & drop off stations are, displays hotels, campsites and anything you might need to know along the route.
 Its amazing how detailed it is and its world wide!

 You can save your locations along the way, plan your route and even share it with friends when you are done.
 Download this app before you start the Salkantay Trail as service and wifi is scarce.
 This app is truly essential for home and travel.
 And the best part is, its FREE!